DownTheMatrix/100-days-of-code/r1-log.md

 **Today's Progress**: I've started reading "Eloquent JavaScript", and I intend to complete all the exercises present in the book.
 I also kept on going with Promises in JS, and I learned how to chain them.

 **Thoughts:** I plan to resume studying intensively, committing every day for at least 6 hours per day.

+### Day 82-83: 2018 June 1st, 2nd

+**Today's Progress**: The last two days were dedicated to study "Eloquent JavaScript" in depth while solving the exercises.
+I also started working on an app which retrieves information from different sources using APIs, and returns them to the user through a GUI.

+**Thoughts:** From now on asynch requests, JSON methods and certificates shall become my bread and butter.